kunalbhagawati/simple-onion-architecture/docs/vocabulary/abstaction.md

 Each _individual part_ of the flowchart of one layer breaks down into a more complex flowchart somewhere in a lower layer.

-At the topmost level is the simplest flowchart, and the lowest level will be the biggest flowchart.
+At the topmost level is the simplest flowchart, and the lowest level will be the biggest (combined) flowchart.

 Thus, at the lowest layer, we have a system-of-systems, and at the topmost layer that same thing becomes one system.